hrishi508/Gravitational-Wave-Detection-Using-Deep-Learning/results/1D-CNN Multi-class/Model 2/README.md

 # 1D-CNN Multi-Class Model

 ## Model Architecture :
-The following model has been obtained from the paper authored by Yash Chauhan [1].
+The following model has been obtained from the paper authored by Plamen G. Krastev [1].
+You can read this paper [here](/Literature%20Review/Classification/1D-CNN/krastev_1.pdf).
 ```
 Model: "sequential_1"
 _________________________________________________________________